Modified Kerr black holes surrounded by dark matter spike

 Our focus now turns to the study of photon geodesic motion within metric spacetime \eqref{RotatingSTmetric2}.
-This metric can be customized by substituting the respective equations corresponding to both $\mathcal{F} \neq \mathcal{G}$ (as presented in Eq. \eqref{forTOVformalism}) and $\mathcal{F} = \mathcal{G}$ (as detailed in Eq. \eqref{forXHGWformalism}) scenarios.
-Commencing with the Lagrangian $\mathcal{L}$ for geodesic motion, given by $2\mathcal{L}=g_{\mu\nu}\dot{x}^{\mu}\dot{x}^{\nu}$, where the values of $2\mathcal{L}$ are $-1, 0, 1$ respectively for timelike, null, and spacelike geodesics.
+We begin with the Lagrangian $\mathcal{L}$ for geodesic motion, given by $2\mathcal{L}=g_{\mu\nu}\dot{x}^{\mu}\dot{x}^{\nu}$, where the values of $2\mathcal{L}$ are $-1, 0, 1$ respectively for timelike, null, and spacelike geodesics.
 Here, the overdot denotes a derivative concerning the affine parameter $\lambda$, connected to proper time via $\tau=\lambda m$, wherein $m$ signifies the mass of the test particle.
-However, in the case of a photon, we consider $m=0$.
+However, in the case of photons, we have $m=0$.
 In this context, the null geodesics can be derived by employing the method of separating variables within the Hamilton-Jacobi equation \cite{CarterPR1968,JohannsenPRD2013,HiokiPRD2008}

 in which $\mathcal{H}$ and $S$ represent the canonical Hamiltonian and the Jacobi action, respectively.
-Given that the BGMKLBH spacetime \eqref{RotatingSTmetric2} remains independent of $t$ and $\varphi$, these coordinates can be regarded as cyclic, and the associated killing vectors are expressed as $\xi^{\mu}_{(t)}=\delta^{\mu}_{t}$ and $\xi^{\mu}_{(\varphi)}=\delta^{\mu}_{\varphi}$.
-Hence, we are able to introduce the conserved energy $E$ and the $z$ component of angular momentum $L_{z}$, with their explicit definitions presented as
+Given that the BGMKLBH spacetime \eqref{RotatingSTmetric2} remains independent of $t$ and $\varphi$, these coordinates can be regarded as cyclic, and the associated Killing vectors are expressed as $\xi^{\mu}_{(t)}=\delta^{\mu}_{t}$ and $\xi^{\mu}_{(\varphi)}=\delta^{\mu}_{\varphi}$.
+Hence, we are able to introduce the conserved energy $E$ and the $z$ component of angular momentum $L_{z}$, being their explicit definitions

 To obtain a separable solution for Eq. \eqref{HamiltonJacobiEq}, we can represent the Jacobi action in terms of the constants of motion $E$ and $L_{z}$ as follows: